Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Algebra and Geometry of SBMs

+Combining Proposition~\ref{prop: beta-SBM model polytope} with standard techniques in discrete geometry, we can recover an $H$-representation of $P_{\mathcal{M}_\beta}$.
+However, unlike the ER-SBM and the additive SBM models, this $H$-representation is unfortunately exponentially-sized in the number of parameters.

 Finally, it remains to identify a Markov basis for the $\beta$-SBM $\M_{\beta}$.
 Markov moves for the $\beta$-SBM are naturally more complex, as they are formed by combining the moves of the $\beta$-model, which preserve node degrees, and the ER-SBM moves, which preserve the number of edges between and within blocks.
-While a complete theoretical description of a minimal Markov basis is an open problem, \cite{GPS16+} implement a dynamic algorithm to generate applicable moves on the fibers of the $\beta$-SBM.
+While a complete theoretical description of a minimal Markov basis is an open problem specified in Appendix C, \cite{GPS21+} implement a dynamic algorithm to generate applicable moves on the fibers of the $\beta$-SBM.
+Notably, the results cited therein guarantee rapid mixing of the algebraic Markov chain for many fibers of this model.
+For all of our simulations in Sections~\ref{sec:PowerAndComparison} and \ref{sec:simulations}, standard diagnostics were used to test convergence of the chain; for example the {\tt CODA} package in {\tt R}, using trace plots, effective sample size, and Gelman-Rubin statistics.
 The construction of the moves relies on the so-called parameter hypergraph, defined in \cite[Section 2.2]{GPS16}.

-Theoretically, the desired Markov basis is encoded in any binomial generating set for the toric ideal that is the kernel of the following semigroup algebra homomorphism:

-where $z$ is the block assignment function as in the model definition.
-As before, the correspondence between this algebraic map and the statistical model parametrization is clear: the indeterminates $x_{uv}$ correspond to the odds of the edge probabilities and the $t_i$'s and $s_i$'s correspond to the model parameters; specifically, setting $x_{uv}=\frac{p_{uv}}{1-p_{uv}}$, $s_u=e^{\beta_u}$, and $t_{ij}=e^{\alpha_{ij}}$ recovers the model parametrization from Equation~\eqref{addSBM} (see also explanations and illustrations following the next Theorem).

-Experimentally, this toric ideal appears to always have a finite binomial basis consisting of only cubic and quadrics.
-We end with a brief example illustrating these observations.